xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

             - **Primary actor(s)**: User, Google Authenticator API
             - **Main success scenario**:
                 1. User opens the app
+                2. User click on "Sign in" button
+                3. Google login window pops up
+                4. User input their credentials and follow Google instructions
-                2. App prompts user to sign in using their Google Account
+                4. User goes back to map page with the sign in button replaced by their Google account logo
-                3. User enters their account information and signs in
-                4. App continues as normal
             - **Failure scenario(s)**:
-                - 3a.
-User cancle the login by clicking outside the login box/back button
+                - 4a.
+User cancel the login by clicking outside the login box/back button
-                    - 3a1.
+                    - 4a1.
 An alert appears telling the user they were unable to login, along with the reason why
+                    - 4a2: User click on "OKAY" to turn off the alert

 3. **Manage Posts**
     - **Overview**: